 - Add the diced carrots and cook for 2-3 minutes until slightly softened.

-- Add the ground beef and cook for 8-10 minutes or beef is nicely browned.
-Stir as needed and break up the pieces using a spoon or wire whisk.
+- Add the ground beef and cook for 8-10 minutes or until the beef is nicely browned.
+Stir as needed and break up the pieces using a wooden spoon or wire whisk.